 The advantages of using a booking engine to book your hostel accommodation

-With a booking engine, you are able to compare a wide range of hostels in a selected area (but keep in mind that there is never an town, city or area where all your options are listed.
+With a booking engine, you are able to compare a wide range of hostels in a selected area (but keep in mind that there is never a town, city or area where all your options are listed.
 Many hostel owners are not listing their property on booking engines).
 The hostel listings also come with reviews from previous guests and some kind of rating.
 Booking engines also make it very easy to book a hostel often getting you sorted in one or two clicks.
-Finally, in many cases they offer great extras like no-fee cancellation up to 24 hours prior arrival.
+Finally, in many cases, they offer great extras like no-fee cancellation up to 24 hours prior arrival.

 The disadvantages of using a booking engine to book your hostel accommodation

 On the other hand, the commission paid by the hostel owner goes overseas, which over time can have a big impact on small businesses and New Zealand as a whole.
-For this reason many hostel owners only list a few of their rooms on a booking engine resulting in warnings like “only two beds left for that date” when in fact it only means that there are only two beds left in that very room, not in the whole hostel.
+For this reason, many hostel owners only list a few of their rooms on a booking engine resulting in warnings like “only two beds left for that date” when in fact it only means that there are only two beds left in that very room, not in the whole hostel.

-Another thing to consider is that in the event of a double booking at the hostel or some other unforeseen circumstances that results in the hostel cancelling your booking, a hostel owner would prefer to cancel a booking made on a booking engine rather than the one of somebody who booked direct.
+Another thing to consider is that in the event of a double booking at the hostel or some other unforeseen circumstances that result in the hostel cancelling your booking, a hostel owner would prefer to cancel a booking made on a booking engine rather than the one of somebody who booked direct.
 Finally, when choosing a booking engine, make sure that their terms and conditions are fair.
 A cancellation policy should be reasonable and booking fees minimal or nonexistent.
 Accept nothing less or book direct (see below).

 Booking a hostel with a booking engine is great when you: